 In residential settings, Silva recommends that cameras (whether hidden or not) only in primary entrances and walkways.
 This list includes areas like your front door, porch, entryway, foyer, mudroom, hallway, stairway, back door, patio, and driveway.
 With the exception of nurseries, placing them in bedrooms and other living areas isn't recommended, as it's a privacy concern.

 How do you install a hidden camera?

 The proper way to install a hidden camera depends on the model.
-Battery-powered cameras should be first charged fully then attached to the ceiling, wall, or concealed within another object.
+Fully charge battery-powered cameras before attaching them to the ceiling, wall, or concealed within another object.
 With a plug-in device, you'll probably need to place it on a shelf, cabinet, or another flat surface, though some can be attached to a wall.
-If your camera has an app component, you'll download the app and sync the video recorder through WiFi.
+If your camera has an app component, you'll download the app and sync the video recorder through Wi-Fi.

 What is the best size for a hidden camera?

 As Silva explains, the most covert devices have either tiny lenses or lenses that view through very small holes, which can affect the image quality.
 If you're less concerned with getting high-def footage and prioritize a hidden design, go with a smaller device no more than 2 inches in size.
 However, if you want crystal-clear video and more features, like two-way talk, continuous viewing, and night vision, you may want to get something slightly larger.

 Theresa Holland is a freelance commerce writer specializing in home improvement and consumer tech.
 For this roundup, she spoke with a home security and surveillance expert who offered insight into camera designs and legal/privacy considerations.
 She combed through user reviews, pored over product specs, and considered the key features, size, image quality, and price of a wide range of cameras before landing on her final picks.
 Theresa has been contributing to The Spruce since 2019, where she covers smart home gadgets, appliances, and organizational solutions.